 Bringing The Thunder To Childhood Cancer

-The rider is Peter Halper, a 55 year old from Wisconsin.
+Our crazy rider is Peter Halper, a 55-year-old from Wisconsin.
 This husband/father/grandfather is lovingly described as an ordinary guy doing extraordinary things.
-His inspiration is his 3 year old great niece, Emery, whose brave battle with cancer profoundly impacted his life.
+His inspiration is his 3-year-old great niece, Emery, whose brave battle with cancer profoundly impacted his life.
 He hopes to inspire others to take an honest look at the world of childhood cancer.

-To learn more about why Peter is dedicating 3 months to ride his bike 8,728 miles, read his story below.
+To learn more about why Peter is dedicating 3 months to ride his bike 8,728 miles, watch below.

-Emery had just celebrated her 2nd birthday when her family was blindsided with every parents worst nightmare.
+Emery had just celebrated her 2nd birthday when her family was blindsided with every parent's worst nightmare.
 Not just cancer but Stage 4 High Risk Neuroblastoma.
-Emery fought harder than any two year old should ever have to and with more bravery and courage then most adults.
-Her smile lit up the room and all who knew her were inspired by her love for life.
+Emery fought harder than any two-year-old should ever have to and with more bravery and courage than most adults.
+Her smile lit up the room and her love for life inspired all who knew her.
 She passed away at the age of only three leaving a huge hole in her family's heart.